Rashtra Sevika Samiti: History

-Before establishing the organisation, Kelkar visited Dr. K.B.
-Hedgewar, the founder of the RSS, in 1936 and had a long discussion to persuade him regarding the need for starting a women's wing in the Rashtriya Swayamsevak Sangh itself.
-However, Hedgewar advised Laxmibai Kelkar to establish an entirely separate organisation that would be autonomous and independent of the RSS, as both groups were ideologically identical.
-Hedgewar promised Kelkar unconditional solidarity, support and guidance for the Samithi.
+In 1936, Laxmibai Kelkar visited K. B. Hedgewar, the founder of the Rashtriya Swayamsevak Sangh (RSS), and had a long discussion to persuade him of the need for starting a women's wing in the RSS.
+Hedgewar advised Kelkar to instead establish a separate organisation that would be autonomous and independent of the RSS, as both groups were ideologically identical.
+Hedgewar promised Kelkar unconditional solidarity, support and guidance.
 Following this, Kelkar established the Rashtra Sevika Samiti at Wardha on 25 October 1936.

-Woman is the inspiring force for the family and for the nation.

-So long as this force is not awakened, society cannot progress.

-— Laxmibai Kelkar, Founder of Rashtra Sevika Samiti.

-Activities

-Rashtra Sevika Samiti is today the largest Hindu organisation working to uphold Indian culture and traditions.
-The current ruling party Bhartiya Janta Party(BJP) is the political arm of RSS.RSS women are actively involved in socio-cultural activities.
-Samiti inculcates a sense of responsible behaviour and social awareness in people.
-Various types of educational and awareness camps at different levels in all parts of India are conducted periodically.